 In 2016, the Minneapolis Park and Recreation Board (MPRB) and the City of Minneapolis approved ordinances to reverse years of underfunding in neighborhood parks.
-The 20-Year Neighborhood Park Plan (NPP20) is a long-term initiative that will transform the neighborhood park system with the following measures:
+The 20-Year Neighborhood Park Plan (NPP20) is a long-term initiative to transform the neighborhood park system.
+I:

-• Allocate NPP20 funds using a data-driven, criteria-based system to help address racial and economic equity.
+• Allocates NPP20 funds using a data-driven, criteria-based system to help address racial and economic equity

-Over its 20-year term, NPP20 will fund thousands of projects, large and small, in some 160 neighborhood parks throughout the city.
+Over its 20-year term, NPP20 is funding thousands of projects, large and small, at more than 160 neighborhood parks across Minneapolis.
 NPP20 funds three key program areas:

 • Increased maintenance to help park facilities last longer and work better